On Invariants of Constant $p$-Mean Curvature Surfaces in the Heisenberg Group $H_1$: Introduction

 where the two functions $a$ and $b$ are a representation of the first fundamental form $I$ in the following sense that they describe the vector field

-In other words, there exists the $\alpha$ satisfying the {\bf Codazzi-like} equation
+In other words, there exists the $\alpha$ satisfying the \emph{Codazzi-like} equation

 which is a nonlinear ordinary differential equation.
-In \cite{CL22}, we normalized $a$ and $b$ such that they can be uniquely determined by the function $\alpha$, and hence we obtained the result that the existence of a constant $p$-mean curvature surface (without singular points) is equivalent to the existence of a solution to a nonlinear second-order ODE \eqref{Codeq}, which is a kind of {\bf Li\'{e}nard equations} (cf. \cite{PZ03}).
+In \cite{ChiuH/LiuH:2022}, we normalized $a$ and $b$ such that they can be uniquely determined by the function $\alpha$, and hence we obtained the result that the existence of a constant $p$-mean curvature surface (without singular points) is equivalent to the existence of a solution to a nonlinear second-order ODE \eqref{Codeq}, which is a kind of \emph{Li\'{e}nard equations} (cf.\ \cite{Polyanin/Zaitsev:2003}).
 They are one-to-one correspondences in some sense.
-For a detailed description, see Theorem 1.1, Theorem 1.3, and Theorem 6.3 in \cite{CL22}.
-This result tells us that the investigation of the geometry of constant $p$-mean curvature surfaces in $H_{1}$ is equal to the study of the solution of the equation \eqref{Codeq}.
-More specifically, we obtained a complete set of solutions (see Theorem 1.2 and Theorem 1.4 in \cite{CL22}, or Theorem \ref{consta1}) and used the types of the solutions to the equation to characteristize the constant $p$-mean curvature surfaces as several classes, which are {\bf vertical}, {\bf special type I}, {\bf special type II} and {\bf general type} (see Definition 5.1 and 5.2 in \cite{CL22} for $p$-minimal cases and see Definition \ref{cladef} and \ref{cladef1} for the cases which $c\neq 0$).
+For a detailed description, see~\cite[Theorems~1.1, 1.3 and~6.3]{ChiuH/LiuH:2022}.
+This result tells us that the investigation of the geometry of constant $p$-mean curvature surfaces in $H_{1}$ is equal to the study of the solution of the equation~\eqref{Codeq}.
+More specifically, we obtained a complete set of solutions (see \cite[Theorems~1.2 and~1.4]{ChiuH/LiuH:2022} or Theorem~\ref{consta1}) and used the types of the solutions to the equation to characterize the constant $p$-mean curvature surfaces as several classes, which are \emph{vertical}, \emph{special type I}, \emph{special type II} and \emph{general type} (see \cite[Definitions 5.1 and 5.2]{ChiuH/LiuH:2022} for $p$-minimal cases and see Definitions~\ref{cladef} and~\ref{cladef1} for the cases with $c\neq 0$ in the present article).
 After the process of normalization, we obtained a complete set of invariants from the normal form of the $\alpha$-function.
-It is worth of our mention that the invariants in some sense measure how different a constant $p$-mean curvature surface is from the model case, which is the horizontal plane in the $p$-minimal case, and the Pansu sphere in the case $c>0$.
+It is worth of our mention that these invariants in some sense measure how different a constant $p$-mean curvature surface is from the model case, which is the horizontal plane in the $p$-minimal case, and the Pansu sphere in the case $c>0$.